Pontuagi/customer_orders/README.md

 ## Running the application

-Run the application with the command below
+Run the application with the command below to start the FASTAPI server.

 `uvicorn main:app --host 0.0.0.0 --port 8000 --reload`

 Next go to the location of the project and open the customer_orders.html file in your browser.
 The file is found in the static folder.
 This should redirect you to the login page.

+You can then interact with the application after registering and logging in.

+## Running the tests

+The tests are found in the test directory.
+To run the tests, run the command below.
+Replace file.py with the actual name of the file you want to test.

+`python3 -m unnittest unittest test/<file.py>`